-There is no denying that roaches are a big problem in Florida, and the truth is that most of the homeowners will have to deal with an infestation at some point in their lives while they live there.
+There is no denying that roaches are a big problem in Florida, and the truth is that most of the homeowners will deal with an infestation at some point in their lives while they live there.

 But that doesn’t mean that you can’t get rid of them or keep them from getting into your house.

 There are many solutions now available that you can undertake yourself to keep these bugs are bay.

-And in case of severe situations, you should hire an exterminator who will get rid of this problem for you by taking the correct steps.
+And in case of difficult situations, you should hire an exterminator to get rid of this problem for you by taking the correct steps.